ABRaquel/cybersec/04-Linux-SysAdmin-Fundamentals/homework/README.md

 4. Change ownership on the new engineers' shared folder to the `engineers` group.

     - Command to change ownership of engineer's shared folder to engineer group:
-        - `sudo chgrp -R engineers /home/engineers`
+        - `sudo chown :engineers /home/engineers`

 ### Step 4: Lynis Auditing